 One Flipgrid post and one pair of Flipgrid replies will be dropped from the final grade.

-The answer videos will go over the answers to the problem sets and synthesis questions.
+The answer videos will go over the answers to the problem sets and discussion prompts.
 Make sure to follow along and use the feedback in the review videos to correct your answers.

 IMPORTANT: Correcting your misunderstandings is crucial to success in the course.
 This is your opportunity to correct your assignment answers to prepare for the exam.

-Each unit will also have a help forum for students to ask (and answer!) questions about the problem set questions directly.
-This will be located in the Posts Tab of the Unit channels in the Class Teams.
+Each unit will also have a content questions discussion forum for students to ask (and answer!) questions about the problem set questions directly.
 If you have a question about the material, most likely someone else does too, so the help forum is there to provide assistance to everyone.
 Post your questions, but make sure you are specific:

 - What problem set question are you referring to?